Phone: (716)626-8810 OR (716) 626-8800 and press 2

 The prevalence of chronic medical conditions such as diabetes, obesity, and life-threatening allergies have been steadily rising in our school-age population.
 It is important that established protocols be followed including guidance regarding food and food products in your child’s classroom.

-ATTENDANCE NOTES: We greatly appreciate the phone call when your child is staying home from school.
+ATTENDANCE NOTES: Please call the Attendance Office if your child is staying home from school the morning of the absence.
 A written note is required within three days upon their return.
 The note should include the child’s name, grade, teacher, and reason for absence.
-If a child is ever hospitalized, a medical clearance note is required upon their return to school.
+If your child is ever hospitalized, a medical clearance note is required upon their return to school.
 Attendance Office Phone: (716) 626-8800, Option #1.

-HEAD LICE: The most common venue for children to get head lice is at camps, sleep- overs, sharing hats and coats.
-Vacation times away can also be a time to bring home unwanted guests.
+HEAD LICE: The most common venue for children to get head lice is at camps, sleepovers, and sharing hats and coats.
 Schools see a peak of cases in the fall and a couple of weeks after a vacation break.
-Even if your child’s head is not itchy, it is a good habit to check your own child’s head after these times.
+Even if your child’s head is not itchy, it is a good habit to check your child’s head regularly.
 Please remind your child not to share hats and coats, and never put their coat in a pile with other people’s coats.
-Putting their coat in their backpack or on a coat rack is best.
-There are some OTC sprays which can act as a deterrent.
-Please check with your physician and pharmacist before using these products.
+Putting their coat in their backpack or on a coat rack is preferred.
 Remember lice do not carry disease, and are more a nuisance than a health threat.

 MEDICATIONS: All medications require a doctor’s and parental permission.
 The parent must bring the medication to school.
 Children are not permitted to carry medication in their backpacks to school.
 All over-the-counter medications are included in this policy, including cough drops.
 A parent may stop in to give their child medication at any time, but the nurse may not administer medication without the above completed.
 A parent health care provider may not give an order for their own child's medication in school.